djbacad/guitar-chord-recognition/README.md

 ### Try the code:

-Place your video file inside test folder, navigate inside the src/models folder and run:
+Place your video file inside test folder, navigate inside the src/models folder and issue the following command:
 ```cmd
 python predict.py <your_video_filename>
 ```